palowenstein/cli-employee-summary-template-engine/README.md

 ## GIF
 ![CLI Team Page HTML Generator (GIF)](./demo_assets/ucla-hw10-cli-employee-summary-template-engine-demo.gif "CLI Team Page HTML Generator (GIF)")

-The goal was to build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
-Since testing is a key piece in making code maintainable, the goal was also to ensure that all unit tests pass.
-One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
-Oftentimes, *how* we design our code is just as important as the code itself.
-Overall, the goal was to create a functional app where a user can use the CLI to generate an HTML page that displays information about their team, in which all tests must pass.

-The process involved building a software engineering team generator command line application.
-The application prompts the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
-A goal was also to ensure it passes all unit tests.
-When the user has completed building the team, the application creates an HTML file that displays a nicely formatted team roster based on the information provided by the user.

 ## Overview
 <ul>
 <li>HTML Team Page Generator executed in Terminal via (CLI) Command Line Interface.</li>